 I’m no Pliny the Elder but I’m here to tell you there’s a gold rush occurring in the cryptocurrency mining space.
-Whether you’ve just overcome your Bitcoin investing fears or already hold tokens in some wild new Initial Coin Offering you too can mine cryptocurrency for fun and profit.
+Whether you’ve just overcome your Bitcoin investing fears or already hold tokens from some wild new ICO you too can mine cryptocurrencies like ETH ETC XMR and more.
+It’s easy!
 Here’s how…

 I know what you’re thinking.
 You’re thinking mining competition is too fierce.
 Or you’re thinking you have to have specialized hardware to mine.
-But the fact of the matter is, if you have a computer — just about any computer will do – you too can join the modern gold rush and start mining bitcoin.
+But the fact of the matter is, if you have a computer—just about any will do–you too can start mining bitcoin.

 Why not mine Bitcoin?